latifyildirim/SQL/README.md

 ```
 SELECT   ProductName
 FROM "alanparadise/cm"."products"
-WHERE Productline = 'Classic Cars';
+WHERE Productline = 'Classic Cars' and productname like '%195%';
 ```
 ##### 11. List the month name and the total number of orders for the month in 2004 in which ClassicModels customers placed the most orders.
 (1)
 ```